basho/basho_docs/source/languages/en/riak/dev/taste-of-riak/object-model.md

 ---
-title: "Taste of Riak: More Schemas"
+title: "Taste of Riak: Object Modeling"
 project: riak
 version: 1.3.1+
 document: tutorials
 toc: true
 audience: beginner
-keywords: [developers, client, schema, search]
+keywords: [developers, client, modeling]
 ---

 As a developer you may be nonplussed to see that Secondary Indexes(2i) don't work with the Bitcask backend.
 You may also be wondering how to work with "sets" of data.